-Best smart bathroom devices 2021
+Best smart bathroom devices 2023: Top mirrors, speakers and scales to help elevate your space

 Ultimate Ears UE Boom 3

+Ultimate Ears provides another waterproof speaker that helps bring the party to your bathroom.

-The Ultimate Ears UE Boom 3 is a small Bluetooth speaker that's not only IP67 water and dust resistant, but floats, too.
+The Ultimate Ears UE Boom 3 is a small Bluetooth speaker that's not only IP67 water and dust resistant, but it also floats.
 That means it's suitable for the bath itself, not just the bathroom.

 The UE Boom 3 is the smaller version of the Megaboom 3, also worth considering if you want some extra bass in your bathroom, and both come with a Bluetooth range of 45 metres.